 Instead of running each platform separately, you want everything to work together.

-Why this works: Singapore shoppers almost always check at least 2–3 platforms before buying.
+Singapore shoppers almost always check at least 2–3 platforms before buying.
 A multi-platform approach keeps your brand in front of them at every step.

 Paid ads (PPC) are one of the fastest ways to grow an ecommerce business in Singapore — but only if they’re run properly.